About Us & What We Do

 As one example of our success, we had a DreamYard student who was on the spectrum and didn’t speak at school.
 Once he became involved in the game room we sponsored and set up, he began to communicate.
 Now, he even speaks and participates in classroom discussions.

-What We Do:
+What We Have Done:

-A) DreamYard Preparatory School
+A) DreamYard Preparatory School/Bx Gaming Network

 1) Twice monthly in-school mentoring